All You Need to Know About Warming Up and Cooling Down

 There's a big debate whether jumping without a rope is as effective as jumping with one, nevertheless, if you don't have a rope (which is a good investment to make) you can still jump without one as it's a great way to warm up.

-If you are finding it difficult to create your own workout routine or find your current workout inadequate, then it's a good idea to download or print out an existing workout plan from the internet as there are many available.
+Suppose you are finding it difficult to create your own workout routine or find your current workout inadequate.
+In that case, it's a good idea to download or print out an existing workout plan from the internet as there are many available.
 Just make sure that you select the right one to suit your abilities.

 Last tip for warming up, if any of the above doesn't appeal to you then you can dance to your favourite song providing that all the dance moves get your heart pumping, there's no reason why you can't merge entertainment with your fitness routine.
 This might also increase your motivation and passion to stay fit.